sualeh/What-a-Character/README.md

 # What a Character

 Code snippets for testing and understanding Java support for Unicode.
+For additional code, please see [utf8db2](https://github.com/sualeh/utf8db2).

 ## Slides